ARMA 2018 – 63rd Annual Conference & Expo

 Again this year, a select number of proposals will be chosen based almost entirely on the interactivity and experiential learning the session will provide to its participants.
 So put your experiential learning hat on and get creative with your proposal!

-Commercial presentations may be delivered by exhibitors and sponsors of our annual Expo.
+Commercial presentations in the expo hall are reserved for exhibitors only.
 For information on exhibiting and speaking opportunities, contact Paula Banes, conference and exposition manager, at 913.217.6023.

 Honoraria, Travel Expenses, and Discounted Registration